umairnazeer/assignment-akira/README.md

 **Allure**
 The Allure Reporter creates Allure test reports which is an HTML generated website with all necessary information to debug your test results and take a look on error screenshots.

-To generate and view an allure report locally, run `allure generate allure-results && allure open`.
+To generate and view an allure report locally, run `npm run allure-report`.
 A typical Allure report will look like this

 ![ScreenShot](images/allure-report-screenshot.png)